-A review of marketplace salary surveys suggests that incentive awards typically range from 0% - 40% of an employee’s base salary.
+A review of marketplace salary surveys suggests that incentive awards typically range from 0% - 40% of an employee’s base salary, with public or local awards, when applicable, expected to be in the lower half of the reported data.

-Similar incentive award programs exist for rank & file Investment Officers in State employment at CalPERS and CalSTRS (addendums should include both the PERS & STRS IO policies).
-Rank and file actuaries at State Compensation Insurance Fund are also currently eligible for an incentive award of up to 10% (citation needed).
+Similar incentive award programs exist for rank & file Investment Officers in State employment at CalPERS and CalSTRS through Pay Differential 361.
+Rank and file actuaries at State Compensation Insurance Fund are also currently eligible for an incentive award of up to 8% based on operational and organizational goals.

 Timeframe